lexnederbragt/MBV3070-H19/1_Data_Types.md

 **Written by Karin Lagesen**

+Note: we are using the interactive shell here.
+Start the shell by first starting a command window by typing in 'cmd' in the search field that appears when pressing the start button.
+Then, type in 'python'

+Note: if you want to repeat something that you have already typed in, try the arrow buttons on your keyboard.

 One of the useful features of Python are its compound data types.
 The main two are lists and dictionaries.

 ## Lists